Suspect in kidnapping of 3-year-old Merced girl captured by off-duty police officer

 A suspect has been arrested in Monday’s abduction of a 3-year-old from outside of a Merced residence, Merced police said.

-Hardev Singh, 34, of Madera was arrested Tuesday morning in Chowchilla.
+Hardev Singh, 34, who police believe is from either the Richmond area or the Fresno area, was arrested Tuesday morning in Chowchilla.
 Singh is accused of abducting Jessie Sanchez from the 400 block of West 27th Street at 6:45 p.m.
 Monday.

 Singh was captured after an off-duty Chowchilla police officer Tuesday was approaching the Highway 99 entrance from Robertson Boulevard.
 The officer thought Singh matched the description of the suspect in the kidnapping, according to Merced police.